Benefits & Leave 26 min

 0.3%

-On the flip side, legal jobs had the lowest turnover rates in both 2021 and 2022 in the UK.
+On the flip side, legal jobs had the lowest turnover rates in the UK in both 2021 and 2022.
 The US saw the lowest turnover in employees in HR jobs in 2021 and then design jobs in 2022.

 The job levels with the highest employee turnover

-We discovered that in 2021, director roles had the highest turnover rate with 35%, compared to 2022, which saw the highest turnover in entry-level positions with 35%.
+In 2021, director roles had the highest turnover rate at 35%.
+However, 2022 saw the highest turnover rate in entry-level positions at 35%.

 Job Level